lsst-sqre/sqr-013/index.rst

 Type system
 ^^^^^^^^^^^

-GraphQL uses a type system so that the server can validate and resolve GraphQL's arbitrary requests.
+GraphQL uses a `type system <http://graphql.org/learn/schema/>`_ so that the server can validate and resolve GraphQL's arbitrary requests.

-..
-TODO: design the type system.
+DocHub's GraphQL implementation will need to distill the various types of information expressed in JSON-LD as basic GraphQL types like Person and Organization, and `interfaces <http://graphql.org/learn/schema/#interfaces>`_ like Artifact for hierarchies that include types like SoftwareRepository, GitRef, LsstTheDocsEdition, DocuShareDeposition, ZenodoDeposition, and so forth.

+Overall, the GraphQL API should be designed to efficiently populate DocHub's front-end user interface (whereas the REST and JSON-LD API is designed to be cross-walked to other metadata systems).

 .. _json-ld-reading-list: